CarmJos/BukkitJSONSerializer/README.md

 // Location{world=world, x=-100.5, y=100, z=105.5, pitch=0.0, yaw=0.0}
 ```

-Or use `BukkitJSONSerializer#deserializeSON(json,typeClass,defaultValue)` if we need a default value.
+Or use `deserializeSON(json,typeClass,defaultValue)` if we need a default value.

 ### JSONSerializable class